twostatesystems/twostatesystems.github.io/_posts/2020-12-13-stern-gerlach-II.md

 \end{equation}
 $$

-Obviously, $$F_{z}$$ has a continuous range of values resulting in a continuous range of deflections.
+Clearly, $$F_{z}$$ has a continuous range of values resulting in a continuous range of deflections.
 That is, the trail on the screen left by the deflected silver atoms should be a straight line.
 The extreme points of this line correspond to $$\theta = 0^{\circ}$$ and $$\theta = 180^{\circ}$$.

 What Stern and Gerlach observed was completely different.
-Instead of a line, they saw that the traces were grouped into two clusters.
+On the screen were two clusters of traces, but not a continuous line.
 This is a very important result because it tells that the $$z$$ component of the silver atom's magnetic dipole moment has *only* two values.
 Since  the magnetic dipole moment of a neutral silver atom is effectively due to an